Ad fraud is happening right in the palm of your hand, with 50-60% of ad fraud losses occurring in the mobile sphere.

 Installation Fraud.
 Fake installs are carried out by bots or groups of people (click farms).

 Click Injection.
-Fraudsters remotely hack a device and click an ad immediately after install, essentially stealing credit for the download.
+Fraudsters remotely hack a device and click an ad immediately after installation, essentially stealing credit for the download.

 Click Spam.
 If the user downloads a suspicious app, fraudsters run clicks in the background without the user’s knowledge.